 The Memorial Garden

-Located adjacent to our beautiful church you will find our peaceful Memorial Garden.
+Adjacent to the church you will find our peaceful Memorial Garden.
 Designed for quiet and contemplative meditation, it is a place to serenely and prayerfully remember those who have gone before us or simply a place of prayer.
-Those who have visited our Memorial Garden find it a perfect place to escape the hustle and bustle of their lives.
+Those who visit the Memorial Garden find it a perfect place to escape the busyness of our lives.